simonellistonball/nifi-GetTwitterWithProxy/README.md

 ## Build instructions

-The build relies on a currently open PR for twitter-hbc https://github.com/twitter/hbc/pull/149
+The build relies on a branch of the twitter bird client, which supports proxy and proxy authentication.
+See: https://github.com/simonellistonball/hbc/tree/AddProxyBasicAuth

 To build this, first grab the branch at https://github.com/kutsal/hbc/tree/http-proxy-support and